Seeds Of Hope

 Picture

 Steven Trapasso was born and raised in New Jersey.
 After college in New York, he joined AmeriCorps in California and found his calling to help others.
 He graduated with a Master of Public Health in Nutrition from Tulane’s School of Public Health and Tropical Medicine in New Orleans.
 Steve has extensive experience growing food through his work on farms while in the WWOOF program and EnrichLA.
-He considers himself very lucky to be working for Seeds of Hope and continuing its mission to “Cultivate Wellness” through nutrition education, cooking and gardening.
+He considers himself very lucky to be working for Seeds of Hope and continuing its mission to “Cultivate Wellness” through nutrition education, cooking, and gardening.
 His favorite savory food is bread.
 His favorite sweet food is dark chocolate.

-ERICA NIEVES
+ARACELI NIEVES

 Picture